 The spatial acceleration of a free-falling particle can then be calculated to be

-which shows the Newtonian spatial acceleration with a potential, $U=2M/R$, along with the leading order correction due to the cosmological constant. \\
+which shows the Newtonian spatial acceleration with a potential, $U=2M/R$, along with the leading order correction due to the SdS parameter.

-Finally, we show how constant $(p,e)$ curves lives in the $(E,L)$ space and vice versa both in Schwarzschild and SdS in Figure \ref{fig:constant-El-in-pe} and \ref{fig:constant-pe-in-el}.
-We show in Figure \ref{fig:constant-El-in-pe} the constant $p$ and $e$ curves in the $(E,L)$ space under the constraint of the separatrices that will be covered in the next subsection.
+Finally, we show how constant $(p,e)$ curves live in the $(E,L)$ space and vice versa both in Schwarzschild and SdS in Fig. \ref{fig:constant-El-in-pe}a and \ref{fig:constant-El-in-pe}b .
+We show in Fig. \ref{fig:constant-El-in-pe}a the constant $p$ and $e$ curves in the $(E,L)$ space under the constraint of the separatrices that will be covered in the next subsection.
 The $e=0$ curve serves as a lower boundary for the possible $(E,L)$ for a bound orbit.
-In Figure \ref{fig:constant-pe-in-el} we show the constant $E$ and $L$ curves in $(p,e)$ space.
+In Fig. \ref{fig:constant-El-in-pe}b we show the constant $E$ and $L$ curves in $(p,e)$ space.
 We see here that as we approach the $e=0$ limit, the $(E,L)$ curves become parallel to each other restricting the mapping of the $(p,e)$ to $(E,L)$ transformation.
 We show this further analytically by looking at the points where the Jacobian becomes degenerate or when the determinant of the transformation becomes zero.
 The transformation $(E,L)\rightarrow(p,e)$ is facilitated by the matrix $J_{ij}$ wherein $J_{ij}=\partial_{i}\rho_{j}$ with $i$ referring to the elements of $(p,e)$ and $\rho_j$ referring to the elements of $(E,L)$.
-The zeroes of the determinant $|J_{ij}|=0$ is located at $e=0$ as well as in regions that will be shown to be the separatrices $p_{\text{inner}}$ and $p_{\text{outer}}$ in the $(p,e)$ space which will be discussed in Section \ref{sec:sec2.3}.
+The zeroes of the determinant $|J_{ij}|=0$ are located at $e=0$ as well as in regions that will be shown to be the separatrices $p_{\text{inner}}$ and $p_{\text{outer}}$ in the $(p,e)$ space which will be discussed in Section \ref{sec:sec2.3}.
 This shows that the transformation breaks down at these regions.